 Song and Dance

 Chinese New Year’s celebrations around the world are festive and elaborate, with live music, fireworks, and traditional Chinese lion dances.
 In China, there’s a 5-hour variety show with dancing, music, and performances.
-Better yet, they are broadcasted to over 800 viewers around the country.
+Better yet, they are broadcast to over 800 viewers around the country.
 While there probably won’t be many large celebrations this year, you can still enjoy the festivities from the comfort of your home.
-For instance, play some Chinese music over your speakers or pull up lion dance videos while you cook, clean, or eat dinner to create a joyous atmosphere!

 Orange You Glad To Celebrate